Journalists should contact Allison Hydzik for inquiries.

 Weight Management and Bariatric Surgery

-Professor and Chair of the Department of Behavioral and Community Health Sciences at the University of Pittsburgh Graduate School of Public Health
+Professor and chair of the Department of Behavioral and Community Health Sciences at the University of Pittsburgh Graduate School of Public Health

-Stephen Albert’s research centers on the assessment of health outcomes in aging and chronic disease.
+Albert’s research centers on the assessment of health outcomes in aging and chronic disease.
 He examines physical and cognitive function, health service use and the cost of care, quality of life and clinical decision making.
 He is leading a statewide examination of ways to prevent falls in the elderly for the U.S. Centers for Disease Control and Prevention.
 Current studies also include looking at worksite health promotion, modeling of vaccine refusal across the lifespan and public health surveillance at the end of life.

 Recent work includes an investigation of mental health and clinical decisions at the end of life for the National Institute of Mental Health.
 Albert also has studied the cognitive and physical basis of independence in older people for the National Institute on Aging.

-He has completed research on attitudes toward health promotion in culturally insular communities, challenges in assessing quality of life in people with cognitive impairment, and cognitive factors in medication adherence.
+Albert has completed research on attitudes toward health promotion in culturally insular communities, challenges in assessing quality of life in people with cognitive impairment, and cognitive factors in medication adherence.

 Albert has served in leadership positions and on boards at the Gerontological Society of America, Journal of American Medical Directors Association, and Internet Journal of Mental Health.

-Professor and Chair of the Department of Epidemiology at the University of Pittsburgh Graduate School of Public Health; Director of Pitt’s Center for Aging and Population Health
+Professor and chair of the Department of Epidemiology at the University of Pittsburgh Graduate School of Public Health; director of Pitt’s Center for Aging and Population Health

-Anne Newman’s research centers on the relationships between aging, longevity and disability.
+Newman’s research centers on the relationships between aging, longevity and disability.
 She is leading several long-term studies involving these topics and directs a National Institute on Aging (NIA) training grant in the epidemiology of aging.Her research interests also include sleep apnea and aging, sarcopenia and disability, and atherosclerosis as it relates to disability, aging and frailty.
 Currently she leads several multiple-year investigations funded by the NIA, including Lifestyle and Independence for the Elderly (LIFE) and ASPirin to Reduce Events in the Elderly (ASPREE).